How rates are calculated

 Change and alterations

 If you are contemplating any change or alteration to your house, including extensions, demolitions or even building a new house, an important step in the process is to find out whether your proposal requires planning, building or plumbing approval prior to the commencement of work.
+More information on this can be found on the development page.

 Once we have been notified of your changes and approval given, the Office of the Valuer-General will be notified to revalue the property and an updated rates notice will be issued.